Most Document Management Systems are passive solutions and you lose control the moment a document is downloaded!

-Active Document Management as opposed to Passive Document Management.
+Active Document Management

 The problem in today’s data-driven world where speed and accuracy are paramount in business, normal Document Management Systems just don’t go far enough.
 They are mostly passive systems where users have to check documents in and out, lock and unlock them and send them around for approvals/editing before they can be used.
 The minute someone downloads a document, you lose control over it.
 Anybody can change it and forward it without checking it back in.

 When managing large complex projects or contracts that have been outsourced, not only do the company’s own staff require access to documents, but so do other stakeholders such as financiers, suppliers, contractors, consultants, architects, and so forth.
 Then the workflows, access rights, amendments, etc. become much more complex and can result in delays and errors if not managed properly.

 This iSpec Master library is self-managing in the sense that it knows which documents are required for various types of projects and which information in the documents is fixed and which items need editing to meet project specific requirements.

 The library also ensures currency of information through an automated regular review process and ownership of clauses assigned to subject matter experts.
 Multiple-language versions also automatically notify translators when the base-language version is changed in order for them to update their translations.